knurff/intellistart-java-2022-NPE_HUNTERS/README.md

 ### Running the project out of the box

+This application has everything needed for hosting it, though commands below require Docker.
-There are two ways of running this application locally out of the box If you want to run our release version, use:
+If you want to run latest version of this API:
-- `docker-compose -f docker-compose.api-pull.yml up -d` to start
+- `docker compose -f docker-compose.api-pull.yml up -d` to start
-- `docker-compose -f docker-compose.api-pull.yml down` to stop
+- `docker compose -f docker-compose.api-pull.yml down` to stop

-If you are making changes to the application, use:
+If you are making changes to the code:
 - `docker-compose -f docker-compose.api-build.yml up -d` to start
 - `docker-compose -f docker-compose.api-build.yml up -d` to stop